Five Italians dead in the Maldives: who were the divers involved in the accident at 50 metres depth

 Among the victims were researchers and diving instructors involved in marine projects, who died during a dive unrelated to their scientific work.
 Gianluca Benedetti's body found

-Following a diving accident, five compatriots died in the Vaavu atoll in the Maldives.
+Following a diving accident on 14 May, five compatriots died in the Vaavu atoll in the Maldives.

-The divers died from trying to explore some caves at a depth of 45-50 metres.
+The divers died while exploring some caves at a depth of 45-50 metres.

-The five were on board the Duke of York, an underwater cruiser.
-They dived in the morning and the crew reported them missing when they had not surfaced by noon.
+The five were on board the Duke of York, an underwater cruise boat.
+They dived in the morning and were reported missing by the crew when they had not surfaced by noon.

-1) Among the victims was Monica Montefalcone (52 years old) from Milan, an associate professor in Ecology at the University of Genoa, a well-known face also on TV, a researcher and marine environment scholar.
-The professor was known for her great love of the sea and for being responsible for several important marine projects such as Talassa, GhostNet and MER 'A16-A18'.
+1) Monica Montefalcone (52) from Milan, an associate professor in Ecology at the University of Genoa, was also a well-known face on TV, a researcher and scholar of the marine environment.
+The lecturer was known for her great love of the sea and for being responsible for several important marine projects such as Talassa, GhostNet and MER 'A16-A18'.